rtyler/brokenco.de/_posts/2018-08-23-redislabs-ditches-opensource.md

-While Elasticsearch is open source, I think it would be shrewd for Elastic to utilize their ability to support Elasticsearch and ownership of of the trademark to negotiate a deal with a cloud vendor to:
+While Elasticsearch is open source, I think it would be shrewd for Elastic to utilize their ability to support Elasticsearch and ownership of the trademark to negotiate a deal with a cloud vendor to:

 * Ease support burden for the cloud vendor and provide strong levels of custom integration